Team

 Yasemin Abra

-Yasemin has a BSc in biology and an MSc in neuro-cognitive psychology from LMU Munich.
-Her acting experience has allowed her to implement practices in theatre to her research, where she used the Mirror Game exercise to investigate coordination dynamics as a function of expertise and wrote her thesis at the NEVIA Lab on interpersonal synchrony and autism-like traits.
-She is a scholar of the Neuropsychoanalysis Association and is studying under Prof. Mark Solms.
+Yasemin holds a BSc in Biology and an MSc in Neurocognitive Psychology from LMU Munich.
+Her acting experience has allowed her to incorporate practices from theater into her research, where she used the "Mirror Game" exercise to investigate coordination dynamics as a function of expertise and wrote her thesis at the NEVIA Lab on interpersonal synchronicity and autism-like traits.
+She is a fellow of the Neuropsychoanalysis Association and studies with Prof. Mark Solms.

 - Expertise: Psychology

-- Favourite touch experience: Stroking her dog
+- Favorite touch experience: Petting my dog

 Marco Ganio Mego

-- Expertise: Neuroscience, Cognitive psychology
+- Expertise: Neuroscience, cognitive psychology

 - Research interest: Social touch